 In the list of all kitchen tools & ingredients, the sushi knife is among the most vital because, when cooking sushi, you’d have to slice through the food items without harming their shapes.
 This implies the knife you are using should serve that purpose.

-- Buying features in Top 10 Best Sushi Knife
+- Top 10 Best Sushi Knives

 - 1 – SETO Japanese Chef Knife (Best Pick 🥇)